Whitecat18/Windows-Activator/README.md

 ## TOOL DESCRIPTION
 * This script was made only for Education purpose only
 * Written in ps1
-Changing Windows files using thrir own Script.. lol
+* Changing Windows files using thrir own Script.. lol :)

-## STEPS TO USE THUS TOOL
+## STEPS TO USE THIS TOOL
 * CLICK ON THE Windows-Activator
 * NOW AVAIABLE IN .exe FORMAT